tomaszemek/kali-docs/encryption.md

 # apt update && apt install systemd-cryptsetup
 ```

 Also, as Kali disables root account if user chose to create own user account during installation, the emergency rescue console that would allow manual opening of the boot volume cannot be launched during boot.
-One of the ways out if this is to reboot from the hanging boot attempt and modify the kernel cmdline in GRUB, add init=/bin/bash to able to access the root filesystem to disable mounting /boot in fstab.
+One of the ways out if this is to reboot from the hanging boot attempt and modify the kernel cmdline in GRUB, add init=/bin/bash and mount the root filesystem with rw to be able to edit fstab.

 ### Convert boot to LUKS1